DIGESTIVE SYSTEM PDF: EASY PROCESS OF IT – SCIENCE BLOG

 - Release of undigested food.

-STEPS OF NUTRITION IN HUMAN DIGESTIVE SYSTEM:
+STEPS OF NUTRITION IN HUMAN DIGESTIVE SYSTEM PDF

 - It means intake of food by Other associated organs for ingestion are teeth, tongue etc.

 - This step begins in mouth with the help of teeth and saliva.
 Steps are like: Teeth cut the food into small pieces, chew and grind it, salivary glands produce saliva and tongue helps in mixing the saliva with food.
 Salivary gland produces Amylase enzyme which helps in chemical digestion of starch in mouth.
 The slightly digested food is swallowed by the tongue and goes down by a contraction and expansion movement of oesophafus or food pipe wall called Oesophagus carries food to the stomach.
 The food is further digested in stomach.
 The food is churned in the stomach for about 3 hours.
 During this time the food is broken down into smaller pieces and forms a semi- solid paste.
-The stomach wall secretes gastric juices which contains Hydrochloric acid, enzyme Pepsin, and Mucus. (digestive system) Hydrochloric acid makes the stomach acidic so, that Pepsin enzyme can be active to digest protein food into small peptide molecules.

-FUNCTION OF HYDROCHLORIC ACID
+FUNCTION OF HYDROCHLORIC ACID ON DIGESTIVE SYSTEM PDF

-FOOD IN SMALL INTESTINE
+FOOD IN SMALL INTESTINE ON DIGESTIVE SYSTEM PDF

 The partially digested food then enters into the small intestine. it is the site of complete digestion of food.
 The small intestine receives secretion of liver and pancreas.
 The wall of small intestine contains glands secreting intestinal juices.
-All these secretions completes digestion of carbohydrates (into glucose), fats (into fatty acid and glycerol) and proteins (into amino acids) In this way, the process of digestion converts the large and insoluble food molecules into small and water soluble molecules. (digestive system) The chemical digestion of food is brought about by biological catalysts called Enzymes. ( SMALL INTESTINE)
+All these secretions completes digestion of carbohydrates (into glucose), fats (into fatty acid and glycerol) and proteins (into amino acids) In this way, the process of digestion converts the large and insoluble food molecules into small and water soluble molecules.
+The chemical digestion of food is brought about by biological catalysts called Enzymes.

-- Main region for the absorption of digested food is trhe inner surface of small intestine has millions of tiny, finger like projections called villi.
+- Main region for the absorption of digested food is the inner surface of small intestine has millions of tiny, finger like projections called villi.
 The presence of villi gives the inner walls of small intestine a very large surface area which helps in rapid absorption of digested food.
 The walls of small intestine absorbs the digested food .
 It goes into our blood.

 - The simplified and digested food is transported by the blood to whole body for further assimilation in each and every cell.
 This assimilated food is used by the body cells for obtaining energy as well as growth and repair of body.
-The digested food which is not used by our body immediately is stored in the liver in the form of glycogen. ( digestive system diagram)
+The digested food which is not used by our body immediately is stored in the liver in the form of glycogen.

-ENZYMES IN THE DIGESTIVE SYSTEM
+ENZYMES IN THE DIGESTIVE SYSTEM ON DIGESTIVE SYSTEM PDF

 |REGION||pH OF THE MEDIUM||DIGESTIVE JUICE||ENZYME||REACTION|